I asked this question the other day in my free Facebook community:

-While the most popular answer was pizza (recipe coming soon!), the one that stood out the most was pie!
-Luckily, I already had this recipe in queue to post just in time for Thanksgiving (I’m Canadian).
+While the most popular answer was pizza (check out my recipe here), the one that stood out the most was pie!
+Luckily, I already had this paleo pumpkin pie recipe in queue to post…just in time for Thanksgiving (I’m Canadian).
 It also happens to be my sister-in-law, Holly’s, favourite dessert!
 So it was a win/win.

 Traditionally, pumpkin pie is of course made with a wheat-based crust.
 Being celiac, this doesn’t really work for me.
 I also stay away from grains so a simple swap for gluten-free flour wasn’t in the cards either.
 Instead, I used coconut flour for the base of the crust.